 The doctor will sit at a console, looking at the images on the screen.
-Joystick-like hand controls and foot pedals will help to guide the tools.
+The robotic arms and tools will be guided by movements of the surgeon.
 Another doctor will stay by you to adjust the tools as needed.
 In some cases, organs or tissue might need to be removed.
 When the procedure is done, the tools will be removed.
 The incisions will be closed with sutures or staples and a sterile dressing will be applied.

 About 1-2 hours, depending on the type of procedure